TV and film locations

 The Secret Garden

-Colin Firth and Julie Walters are leading a new film adaptation of Frances Hodgson Burnett's classic children's novel The Secret Garden.
-Key locations include Helmsley Walled Garden (the secret garden), Helmsley Castle and Duncombe Park in Helmsley, plus moorland shots in Farndale, all in the North York Moors National Park.
-The film is due for release 17 April 2020.
+Colin Firth and Julie Walters lead a new film adaptation of Frances Hodgson Burnett's classic children's novel The Secret Garden.
+Much of the filming took place in the North York Moors including Helmsley Walled Garden (the secret garden), Helmsley Castle and Duncombe Park in Helmsley, North Yorkshire Moors Railway, plus moorland shots in Farndale, Goathland (Wheeldale Roman Road) and Rievaulx Moor.
+The film is available to view in the UK from 23 October 2020 at cinemas and via Sky Home Cinema Services.

 North York Moors - in the spotlight